Chart Color Schemes

 Paynesville is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Paynesville's dwelling structure, as per the latest Census, consisted of 85.7% houses and 14.4% other dwellings such as semi-detached homes, apartments, and others.
-This compares to Non-Metro Vic.'s 90.1% houses and 9.9% other dwellings.
-Home ownership in Paynesville was recorded at 58.4%, with mortgaged properties at 20.0% and rented ones at 21.6%.
-The median monthly mortgage repayment in the area was $1,225, lower than Non-Metro Vic.'s average of $1,430.
-Weekly rent median figure stood at $310 compared to Non-Metro Vic.'s $285.
-Nationally, Paynesville's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Paynesville's dwelling structure, as per the latest Census, consisted of 85.7% houses and 14.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Regional Vic.'s 90.1% houses and 9.9% other dwellings.
+Home ownership in Paynesville stood at 58.4%, with mortgaged dwellings at 20.0% and rented ones at 21.6%.
+The median monthly mortgage repayment was $1,225, below Regional Vic.'s average of $1,430.
+Median weekly rent in Paynesville was $310, compared to Regional Vic.'s $285.
+Nationally, Paynesville's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing